Munawwar/validcast/README.md

   ...noAdditonalProps
 });

-// result = InvalidType error object. path price.amount is not a number.
+// result = InvalidType error object, path ['price', 'amount']

+// once you fix that, the next error will be, InvalidType error object, path ['blah'].
 ```